a-b-street/abstreet/docs/design/walking.md

 	- sim layer no longer needs to pick turns
 	- walking code no longer needs to calculate contraflow itself!
 		- maybe should plumb start/end dist_along into pathfinding too?

+## Crosswalks again, after making peace with contraflow

+Two types of things to render

+- actual crosswalks
+- shared corners

+What're the desired turns?

+- the crosswalks shouldn't go to the other_side; they should be N<->S
+- the shared corners are... obvious
+- both of these should be bidirectional

+Don't duplicate work with DrawIntersection... let's annotate turn types.
+- Crosswalk
+- SharedSidewalkCorner
+	- these 2 exclusively mean sidewalks
+- can classify straight/right/left turns too, once. so control layer gets a break.